uperl/Win32-Shortcut-Readlink/README.md

 exception.
 If there is a system error, returns the undefined value and sets `$!` (errno).
 If `EXPR` is omitted, uses `$_`.

+# CAVEATS

+Does not handle Unicode.
+Patches welcome.

 # SEE ALSO

 - [Win32::Shortcut](https://metacpan.org/pod/Win32::Shortcut)